Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Hamiltonian systems with the quasi-Painlev e property

 where $c \in \mathbb{C}$ and $\alpha_1(z)$, $\alpha_3(z)$ are analytic (but otherwise arbitrary) functions.

-The auxiliary function built from the Hamiltonian $H_1^{\text{qP}_{\text{I\!V}}}$, to show that the exceptional curves of all intermediate blow-ups (magenta and green lines, as well as the blue line $H-E_1-E_2$ in figure~\!\ref{fig:quasi_PIV_H1}) are inaccessible by the solution, is given by
+The auxiliary function built from the Hamiltonian $H_1^{{\text{qsi-P}}_{\text{I\!V}}}$, to show that the exceptional curves of all intermediate blow-ups (magenta and green lines, as well as the blue line $H-E_1-E_2$ in figure~\!\ref{fig:quasi_PIV_H1}) are inaccessible by the solution, is given by

-The diagram is schematised in figure \ref{fig:quasi_PIV_H1} and is non minimal.
+The diagram is depicted in figure \ref{fig:quasi_PIV_H1} and is not minimal.
 In order to produce the minimal version we could blow down the $-1$-curve $H-E_1-E_2$, so that instead of the $-3$-curve $E_2-E_3^+-E_3^-$ we obtain a $-2$-curve.
 The resulting diagram is then minimal and we can replicate the procedure followed in the previous section to determine the diagram given in terms of divisors associated with the system.

 A second Hamiltonian system giving rise to equation~\!\eqref{QPIV} is given by

 with the relation between the coefficients $\beta_i(z)$ and $\alpha_i$ being revealed further below.
 The three types of leading-order behaviour at movable singularities for this system are